s285305/TRANSPORT/Generalised_Cost_Analysis.md

 ### 8.1 Overall Assessment

-**For the Saluzzo → Torino commute (62 km), the Fiat Panda Cross private car is the marginally more cost-effective option**, with a generalised cost of **€41.32 versus €43.26 for public transport**—a saving of approximately €2 per trip.
+**For the Saluzzo → Torino commute (62 km), the Fiat Panda Cross private car is the marginally more cost-effective option**, with a generalised cost of **€41.83 versus €43.26 for public transport**—a saving of approximately €2 per trip.

 ### 8.2 Decision Factors

 **Choose the car if:**
-- You value your time significantly (work/study trips)
+- value of time is significant (work/study trips)
-- You have schedule flexibility and dislike timetable constraints
+- schedule flexibility and dislike timetable constraints
-- You prefer comfort and door-to-door service
+- prefer comfort and door-to-door service
-- You plan to make multiple trips per month
+- plan to make multiple trips per month
 - Fuel prices remain stable

 **Choose public transport if:**
-- You value time at <€15/h or view commute as relaxation time
+- value time at <€15/h or commute as relaxation time
-- You want to reduce your carbon footprint (regional trains typically have 30–40% lower emissions/passenger than cars)
+- want to reduce carbon footprint (regional trains typically have 30–40% lower emissions/passenger than cars)
-- You experience high fuel price volatility
+- experience high fuel price volatility
-- You prefer to avoid driving stress
+- prefer to avoid driving stress
-- You can productively use the extra 26 minutes of travel time
+- can productively use the extra 26 minutes of travel time

 ### 8.3 Long-term Considerations